Virginia trails the nation in mental health access for children.

 In recent years, we’ve accomplished the following:

-- Helped lead the effort to keep the Commonwealth Center for Children and Adolescents (CCCA) open when proposed for closure.
+- Advocated to keep the Commonwealth Center for Children and Adolescents (CCCA) open when proposed for closure.
 CCCA is the only state-run inpatient psychiatric hospital for children in Virginia and, as such, serves as the safety net for kids.

 - Fended off proposed cuts to the Comprehensive Services Act funding for kids.
 Now known as the Children’s Services Act, CSA is a major source of funding for mental health services for children with complex needs.